justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 - Be a suitable compile target for other template syntaxes like JSX, Mustache, Vue, Angular, Svelte, and more.
 - Enable support for server-side rendering and hydration libraries.
-- Support higher-order template utilities  in userland (i.e. DOM morphing)
+- Support higher-order template utilities in userland (i.e. DOM morphing).
 - Support for scoped custom element registries.
 - Batch and schedule DOM updates to happen in tree-order.
 - Allow DOM updates to be synchronous